The Unignorable Advertising Agency Wins New Clients

 An Unignorable List

-But first, here’s a list of ways to not get the positive attention of a prospective client.
-Even worse, some serious ways for you to be very very ignored.
+But first, here’s a list of ways to avoid getting a prospective client’s positive attention.
+Even worse, some profound ways for you to be very very ignored.

 - Send them a one-off copy-heavy email and hope they respond.